 1983 and 1985 at the Empire State Games, 15km and 30km

 After tragically losing his son Esa in an accident, Olavi held fast to his dream to create and operate a cross country ski center.
 After months of searching, he found and ultimately purchased, in August of 1978, the property that was to become Lapland Lake.

 He and his wife, Ann, were married in 1985.
 They operate the

 Adirondack Ski Resort together with a wonderful staff of devoted employees.
 Their daughter, Leila,

-firm.
-Olavi has another daughter, Elisa, an art teacher, who resides in Princeton, NJ with her husband and
+firm in NYC.
+Olavi has another daughter, Elisa, an art teacher, who resides in Princeton, NJ with her husband.

 Ann, in the years before she married Olavi (the founder of Lapland Lake and former US Olympic skier who knows a thing or two about cross country skiing), was not a skier.